michaellenaghan/go-sqlite-bench/README.md

 *	[gitlab.com/cznic/sqlite](https://gitlab.com/cznic/sqlite) (aka "modernc")

 Here are some quick descriptions:

+* **glebarez** is a non-CGO transpilation-based implementation, based on modernc. glebarez offers a `database/sql` interface.

 * **mattn** is a CGO-based implementation. mattn offers a `database/sql` interface.